 Andre died in his sleep of congestive heart failure.
 He would then be cremated and his ashes scattered on his ranch in Ellerbe, North Carolina.

 Paul Michael Levesque, also known as Triple H, is now the Executive Vice President of Talent, Live Events and Creative.
 He is mostly known as the driving force behind NXT and is being groomed to succeed Vincent Kennedy McMahon.

 He still wrestles occasionally though.
 He wrestles mostly on pay-per-view events—most often during Wrestlemania.
 He also appears on air as an authority figure.

 Triple H began his WWF career as Hunter Hearst Helmsley.
 He was a blue blood who was snobbish in nature.
 He would usually come to the ring with a gorgeous valet.
 He would even do a curtsy to put his aristocrat gimmick over the top.
 He had a manager during this time in Mr. Perfect.
 He also had two bodyguards during this phase in his career—Mr. Hughes and Chyna.

 1997 had Triple H join up with Shawn Michaels, Rick Rude, and Chyna to form Degeneration X. This was the WWF's version of the New World Order.
 While the New World Order was about recruiting more people and doing an invasion angle, Degeneration X was just about two immature adults acting like rebellious teenagers and defying authority.

-Upon Shawn Michaels being shelved due to a back injury, Triple H forms the DX Army.
-He recruits X-Pac, Road Dog, and Billy Gunn to help him wreak havoc upon the WWF.
+Upon Shawn Michaels being shelved due to a back injury, Triple H formed the DX Army.
+He recruited X-Pac, Road Dog, and Billy Gunn to help him wreak havoc upon the WWF.